Jiří Grygar: Career

 After studying physics at the Masaryk University in Brno and astronomy at the Charles University in Prague he joined the Astronomical Institute of the Academy of Sciences, Department of Stellar Astronomy in Ondřejov.
 Twenty years later he moved to the Institute of Physics, Low Temperature Physics Department at Řež, where he remained for more than ten years.
 Shortly after the Velvet Revolution he joined the High Energy Physics Department at the same institution.
 From 1992 to 1998, Grygar chaired the Czech Astronomical Society.
 He also chaired the Czech Television Council and the Science and Philosophy section of the European Culture Club.
 He is member of editorial boards of the periodicals Říše hvězd, Vesmír, Universum and Omega.

 Grygar holds a PhD in astrophysics.
 His papers focus on interplanetary matter (meteors, comets), limb darkening in stellar atmospheres, close binaries, novae, chemically peculiar stars and remote sensing.

-Between 2004 and 2008, Grygar was the president of the Learned Society of the Czech Republic, an association of the leading scholars in the country.
+Between 2004 and 2008, Grygar was the president of the Learned Society of the Czech Republic, an association of leading scholars in the country.